rgeraldes24/hyperion/docs/examples/blind-auction.rst

         /// to the beneficiary.
         function auctionEnd() external {
             // It is a good guideline to structure functions that interact
-            // with other contracts (i.e. they call functions or send ZND)
+            // with other contracts (i.e. they call functions or send Zond)
             // into three phases:
             // 1. checking conditions
             // 2. performing actions (potentially changing conditions)
             // 3. interacting with other contracts
             // If these phases are mixed up, the other contract could call
             // back into the current contract and modify the state or cause
-            // effects (znd payout) to be performed multiple times.
+            // effects (zond payout) to be performed multiple times.
             // If functions called internally include interaction with external
             // contracts, they also have to be considered interaction with
             // external contracts.